Mark Critz: Tenure

-Critz believes "Social Security is a contract between the government and Americans who have spent their entire lives working, and it is one the government must honor.
+Critz campaigned on the platform that "Social Security is a contract between the government and Americans who have spent their entire lives working, and it is one the government must honor.
 I will fight all schemes to gamble your social security on the stock market."
-He opposes privatization and a higher retirement age.
+He opposed privatization and a higher retirement age.

-Critz describes himself as pro-life, and has received a 100% approval rating from the National Right to Life Committee.
+Critz described himself as pro-life, and has received a 100% approval rating from the National Right to Life Committee.
 He received a 0% approval from Planned Parenthood.
 He voted no on July 1, 2010, to limit Afghanistan military funding to withdrawal and other specified purposes and to require a timetable for withdrawal from Afghanistan.
 He also voted no on March 17, 2011, to removing troops from Afghanistan.